andrewhinh/admirer/README.md

 # Description
 - A full-stack ML-powered website that utilizes users’ webcam feeds to answer open-ended questions requiring outside knowledge.
-- The MVP of the website was built by Andrew Hinh as a [top-25 final project](https://bit.ly/3h8CqlX) for the [FSDL 2022 course](https://bit.ly/3NYNf6v) in which only the deployment code was written.
-The project was continued by [The Transformees](#the-transformees) and won the `Most Promising Entry` prize for the [ZenML Month of MLOps Competition](https://bit.ly/3EmoCxv) in the [closing ceremony](https://bit.ly/3tsDi7V).
-The data management, model development, testing, and continual learning scripts were additionally developed in the allotted time.
+- Andrew built the MVP of the website as a [top-25 final project](https://bit.ly/3h8CqlX) for the [FSDL 2022 course](https://bit.ly/3NYNf6v), writing only the deployment code.
+[The Transformees](#the-transformees) continued the project for the [ZenML Month of MLOps Competition](https://bit.ly/3EmoCxv) and won the `Most Promising Entry` prize in the [closing ceremony](https://bit.ly/3tsDi7V).
+We wrote the data management, model development, testing, and continual learning scripts in the allotted time.

 ## Inference Pipeline
 ![Screenshot_2022-11-18_at_11 17 22](https://user-images.githubusercontent.com/40700820/202741457-ef306fd8-27c6-47ed-89bb-913bb44bd312.png)

-The visual question-answering pipeline is inspired by a paper from Microsoft; in short, we prompt GPT-3 with a generated image caption and object tag list, the question-answer pair, and context examples that demonstrate the task at hand in a few-shot learning method, achieving a [BERTScore](https://torchmetrics.readthedocs.io/en/stable/text/bert_score.html) computed F1 score of around .989 on the test set.
+The visual question-answering pipeline is inspired by the paper from Microsoft linked in the [credit section](#credit).
+In short, we prompt GPT-3 with a generated image caption and object tag list, the question-answer pair, and context examples that demonstrate the task at hand in a few-shot learning method, achieving a [BERTScore](https://torchmetrics.readthedocs.io/en/stable/text/bert_score.html) computed F1 score of around .989 on the test set.

 ## Usage
-As a direct consequence of not feeding the image data directly to GPT-3, the queries that work best involve asking descriptive, counting, or similar questions about one or more objects that are visible in the background.
-For example, if there are two people in the image, one wearing a hat and the other wearing glasses, questions that would work well could include:
+As a direct consequence of not feeding the image data directly to GPT-3, the best queries involve asking descriptive, counting, or similar questions about one or more objects visible in the background.
+For example, if there are two people in the image, one wearing a hat and the other wearing glasses, questions that would work well could include the following:
 - "How many people are in the room?"
 - "What color is the hat in the picture?"
 - "How many people are wearing glasses?"